Frithjof Schuon: Lausanne, Switzerland (1941–1980)

 He settled in Lausanne, where he continued contributing to the Guénonian journal Études Traditionnelles, as he had done since 1933.
-In 1947, after reading Black Elk Speaks by John G. Neihardt, Schuon, who had always been deeply interested in the North American Indians, was convinced that Black Elk knew much more about Sioux tradition than was contained in the book.
+In 1947, after reading Black Elk Speaks by John G. Neihardt, Schuon, who had always been interested in the North American Indians, was convinced that Black Elk knew much more about Sioux tradition than was contained in the book.
 He asked his American friends to seek out the old chief.
 Following this initiative, the ethnologist Joseph E. Brown collected from Black Elk the description of the seven Sioux rites which would form the content of The Sacred Pipe.

 In 1948 Schuon published his first book in French, De l'Unité transcendante des religions.
 Of this book, T. S. Eliot wrote: "I have met with no more impressive work in the comparative study of Oriental and Occidental religion."
 All his subsequent works – more than twenty – would be written in French, apart from a major reworking in German of the text of The Transcendent Unity of Religions (Von der Inneren Einheit der Religionen), published in 1982.